Nepal Buddhist Tour Lumbini

 Not suggested Buddhist tour season in Nepal

-Since we know that autumn and fall are suitable for travel, monsoon, and winter aren’t good seasons.
-The monsoon makes the way slippery.
+Since autumn and fall are suitable for travel, monsoon and winter aren’t good seasons.
+The monsoon makes the roads slippery.
 Most roadways to Pokhara, Lumbini, and Kathmandu are landslide-prone areas.
-You will have flight delays continuously due to rainfall, and Pokhara is the place that receives the most precipitation.
+You will continuously have flight delays due to rainfall, and Pokhara receives the most precipitation.

 During the winter, the heavy fog will disappoint you on your tour.
 The area is moist, so traveling on roads and airways isn’t easy.
 But many people who travel worldwide can come here in any season.